Caltech Home > PMA Home > Requirements for a Doctorate in Mathematics

 -Marching Information and click the "Submit your Marching Information" button (at least 2 weeks prior to commencement)

 After the exam, your committee members will enter their result and any comments they may have in REGIS.
-Non-Caltech committee members are instructed to send their results and comments to the math graduate office who will enter the information on their behalf.
+Non-Caltech committee members are instructed to send their results and comments to the Student Programs Office who will enter the information on their behalf.
 Once all "pass" results have been entered and your electronic thesis submission has been has been accepted (see Library website), the Division chair, then Dean of Graduate studies, will be prompted to approve your thesis.

 Other steps for final defense, including submission to the graduate office and library, are detailed here.